galib360/inforetro/README.md

-# inforetro
+# InfoRetro
-Project for Information Retrieval
+Group Project for Information Retrieval

 Proposed Solution: Our team believes that there is an opportunity to reproduce the paper *Mouse Movement During Relevance Judging: Implications for Determining User Attention*.
 With this in mind, our project goals are: